awsdocs/amazon-ec2-user-guide-windows/doc_source/common-issues.md

 **To resolve time issues that cause a loss of network connectivity**

 1. Ensure that you are running the recommended PV drivers\.
-For more information, see [Upgrading PV drivers on Windows instances](Upgrading_PV_drivers.md)\.
+For more information, see [Upgrade PV drivers on Windows instances](Upgrading_PV_drivers.md)\.

 1. Verify that the following registry key exists and is set to `1`: **HKEY\_LOCAL\_MACHINE\\SYSTEM\\CurrentControlSet\\Control\\TimeZoneInformation\\RealTimeIsUniversal**